JoseManuelBerenguer/improsolo/README.md

 # Improsolo
-8 agents improvisation based on soundfiles
+2 groups of 8 agents improvisation based on soundfiles

 Improsolo is an application that takes audio files of about 40 to 50 minutes to feed the behavior of two groups of 8 computational agents that act as improvisers.